Marriages & Partnerships

 The ceremony cost includes the attendance of two registrars, and your marriage certificate.
 Additional copies can be ordered prior to your ceremony or replacements may be purchased from our offices or ordered online here.

 Standard Marriage Ceremony

 The simplest way to get married is a ceremony involving just the couple plus two witnesses.
-It costs just £50, including your certificate.
+It costs just £50, including your certificate (£57 for ceremonies on or after 16/02/19).
 This takes place in a small private office and is available at the following locations, Monday to Friday.

 - Bridgwater Registration Office